Ferdi265/waybar_custom_modules/README.md

 me to reboot my machine if I face weird issues with kernel modules.
 This is also mitigated by my [linux-preserve-modules](https://aur.archlinux.org/packages/linux-preserve-modules) AUR package, but it doesn't hurt to have an additional reminder.
+The displayed indicator inclues an exclamation mark if the currently running kernel does not have kernel modules in its modules directory.

 ```js
 // .config/waybar/config